My Grandparents' WatchesCopyright © David Boettcher 2006 - 2022 all rights reserved.

 The inside back of the case is marked Dennison Watch Case Co., the Birmingham watch case manufacturers.
 It has the “9” and “·375” hallmarks for 9 carat gold, the town mark of anchor, which was used the Birmingham Assay Office on native British manufactured items, and a date letter “s”for 1917 to 1918.
 The sponsor's mark A.L.D in cameo was first entered at the Birmingham Assay Office on 20 April 1876, although the punch that made this mark was almost certainly one of the many A.L.D. punches registered after that date.

-The Aegler Rebberg movement was imported from Switzerland and given its gold case in England to avoid high a import duty that was imposed during the Great War.
+The Aegler Rebberg movement was imported from Switzerland and given its gold case in England because of high import duties and an outright ban on the importation of gold watch cases imposed during the Great War.

 When I inherited the watch it had a broken gold plated expanding metal bracelet fitted.
 Rather than attempt to repair this I decided to fit a leather strap, which I thought would be more original.
 However, I now know that the watch was originally fitted with a Harrop ‘Britannic’ Bracelet.
 This is why the lugs on the case are so small with a narrow gap, they were made to take a metal Britannic bracelet.

 In the Rolex Vade Mecum, Hans Wilsdorf says “Next came the idea of expanding bracelets, which an important jewellery firm invented and launched in about 1906.
 This too won the approval of our British clientele ... [and] became increasingly popular throughout the Empire.”
 This is clearly a reference to Harrop and the Britannic bracelet, which was invented in 1906.
 Many ladies' Rolex watches of the early twentieth century are seen with Britannic bracelets and there is no doubt that it was Britannic bracelet that was originally fitted to my grandmother's watch.